Stepping up action on the climate change challenge

 In order to amplify our impact, we have signed up to several international commitments that guide our internal practices and policies, and help shape our overall approach to sustainability.

-In November 2021, Aegon joined the Net-Zero Asset Owner Alliance, a UN-convened group of institutional investors committed to transitioning their portfolios to net-zero greenhouse gas emissions by 2050.
+In November 2021, Aegon N.V. joined the Net-Zero Asset Owner Alliance, a UN-convened group of institutional investors committed to transitioning their portfolios to net-zero GHG emissions by 2050.

 For us, this means committing to the transition our EUR 156 billion general account investment portfolio to net-zero greenhouse gas emissions by 2050.